Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-stop-form-submit.md

 Both these methods will have the same reference to the form.

-However, I would urge you to use the latter one since it's more unique especially if you can have more than one form on a page.
+However, I urge you to use the latter one since it's more unique, especially if you can have more than one form on a page.

 Let's take the ID method and handle the form submit in JavaScript to stop the submit.
 For this to work, we need to attach an event listener on the form's submit action.